 UPDATE: This post was first created when the AMTW (International Association of Media Tie-In Writers) was running a Kickstarter to raise funds for our short story anthology.
 That fundraiser is happily funded with publication slated for July 2023.
 Multiple best-selling authors will be contributing stories including Kevin J. Anderson, Greg Cox, Delilah S. Dawson, Nancy Holder, David Mack, Scott Sigler, and lots more!
-If you haven’t ‘kicked in’ yet, let’s see if we can persuade you otherwise.
+The anthology is now available on Amazon!

 Three explorers walk into a bar when…